ouyangw/scattering/README.md

 cited paper.
 The `normalized_norm` is the coefficient users should be looking at.

-### class ElectronicHamiltonianBuilder
+### `class ElectronicHamiltonianBuilder`

-The class `ElectronicHamiltonianBuilder` is the abstract base class users should inherit to provide the implementation of building the electronic Hamiltonian.
+The class `ElectronicHamiltonianBuilder` is the abstract base class users should inherit to provide the implementation of building upper triangular part of the electronic Hamiltonian.
 For C++ novice, it is easier to just follow the [examples](examples/).

+*Warning: If the `build_H` function does not build the upper triangular part of the Hamiltonian (for instance the full Hamiltonian instead), the program is not guaranteed to produce correct results.*

 ```c++
 class ElectronicHamiltonianBuilder